TRUSTS

 • If you use a bank or professional trustee, there are fees to pay during your lifetime that will probably be much more than the potential probate cost savings.

-• Even if there are no trustee’s fees to pay, there will be costs and inconveniences during your life – the initial cost of setting up the trust and transferring your property into trust, inconvenience of maintaining a separate bank account and books and records for the trust, annual filing of tax returns may be required under certain circumstances.
+• Even if there are no trustee’s fees to pay, there will be costs and inconveniences during your life – the initial cost of setting up the trust and transferring your property into trust,

 • A trust only disposes of assets transferred to the trust.